AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 {% include picture.html img="escaped-code.png" alt="Inspecting an HTML element with Chrome dev tools." %}

 Cool!
 That way, the embedded quotes in the code don't break our HTML.
-And since we have a plaintext copy of the code in an attribute, we can use JavaScript to copy that to the clipboard (more on that later).
+And since we've stored the code in an HTML attribute, we can use JavaScript to copy that to the clipboard later on.

 This part is hopefully self-explanatory: